survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 ### Example Placeholders

-Assuming you have the following configuration:
+Assume you have the following configuration:

 ```javascript
 {